King Shepherd vs German Shepherd: A Thorough Comparison

 Grooming

-It may be difficult to groom a King Shepherd, but if you do it regularly, you will see that it is easier than it seems.
+Grooming a King Shepherd may seem difficult at first, but with regular care it becomes easy.
+You will see that it is easier than it seems.
 The German shepherd needs a lot of exercise and will do well with almost any kind of training.
 They love to learn new tricks and can be trained efficiently by their owners.

+Both breeds have double coats that require weekly brushing and seasonal shedding care.
 A dog that is well groomed and clean will always look good.
 A King Shepherd is a large breed of dog and therefore requires significant grooming.
 It is essential to regularly trim the nails, brush the teeth and comb its hair.
-It is also important to keep it clean at all times by washing with warm water and soap.
+It is also important to keep it clean at all times by washing with light-warm water and gentle dog-safe shampoo.

 Temperament